save taxes

 Tip 3: Plan cantonal and federal tax separately

-From the tax administration’s point of view, advance payments for the federal government and the canton go to different accounts.
+From the point of view of the tax administration, advance payments for the federal government and the canton go to different accounts.
 You should therefore plan the expected tax separately for the Confederation and the canton.
 If you pay too much to the federal government and too little to the canton (or vice versa), this can lead to interest on arrears or zero interest due to overpayment.
-It therefore makes no sense to pay more tax in advance than you expect to pay in total.
+It makes no sense to pay more tax in advance than you expect to pay in total.

 Tip 4: Withholding taxpayers should not pay too little